red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/index.md

 nemoguardrails convert "path/to/2.0-alpha/version/bots" --from-version "2.0-alpha"
 ```

-Additionally, you can add the `--validate` flag to check if the migrated files do not raise any Colang syntax errors.
+Additionally, you can add the `--validate` flag to check if the migrated files raise any Colang syntax errors.

 ## Interaction Model

 While there are many changes in the syntax and the underlying mechanics between Colang 1.0 and Colang 2.0, one core element has remained the same: *interaction model*.

 In both Colang 1.0 and Colang 2.0, the interaction between the application (or user) and the LLM is an event-driven one.
-Examples of events include: user saying something, the LLM generating a response, triggering an action, the result of an action, the retrieval of additional info, the triggering of a guardrail, and more.
+Examples of events include: user saying something, the LLM generating a response, triggering an action, the result of an action, the retrieval of additional info, and the triggering of a guardrail.
 In other words, the evolution of a system is modeled as a series of events, with the guardrails layer responsible for recognizing and enforcing patterns within the stream.

 The diagram below depicts a simplified version of the role of the events stream (the boxes with yellow background represent events).